 These are just a few of the concepts you may want to consider, as you choose the breeder of your next best friend.

 I wanted to add another bit of info here.
 Beware of INTERNET SCAMMERS posing as dog breeders.
 I have found more and more lately, some even have websites that are full of photos stolen from real breeders.
 They may almost seem legitimate, but when pressed for more detailed information on their dogs, they will not be able to provide it.
 Some may get hostile, some may just have some vague excuses.
+They will NEVER let you visit because they are not in the US and don't actually have the dogs.
 But any REAL and REPUTABLE dog breeder will be able to provide pedigrees, more photos of the dogs or puppies, references from past buyers and also proof of health testing.
-I have encountered several breeders recently who claim to get their dogs' hips OFA rated and eyes CERF tested, yet when they are pressed to present proof, they won't or can't.
+I have encountered several breeders recently who claim to get their dogs' hips OFA rated and eyes CAER tested, yet when they are pressed to present proof, they won't or can't.
 When I tried to look up the info on the OFA site, their dogs were not in there so obviously weren't tested.
 So beware such individuals, since if they lie about that they will probably lie about other things.
 It is always best to visit a breeder in person before deciding to buy from them, but if you do choose a breeder who lives farther away, following these steps will help you ensure you are dealing with a reputable breeder who really has the dogs they say they do.

 CONTRACTS AND GUARANTEES